Losing a Language- How I Tried to Teach my Kids German and Failed

 On through High School and College, I took classes in German… but my language skills weren’t really evolving.
 The classes in my schools just weren’t tough enough.

 Whenever I visited Germany, there would be a burst of fluency.
 Two days in, and I was speaking like a native… well…. like a 7th grade native who had an accent.(Two years ago I finally had a chance to tell off my cousin’s cousin for teasing me about my American accent!
 We are all in our 40’s now… so it was a bit of a silly thing to do… but his English has a massive German accent, and I never said a word).
 I could hold conversations, but would get stuck on words that had never come up in my world before.
 Words used in business, or politics.
-Words for different sports positions.
+Words for different soccer/Fußball positions.
 Words for modern technology!

 Then I married an American and had a son.
 My plan… speak to him in German, and let the husband speak to him in English.
 It was working.
 I knew all the songs, could tell stories, fed him while using German words, and we looked at my old Richard Scarry Picture/Word book to identify objects in German.
 I could be a real Mama!
 But then his father would come home, and it would be a mess.
-My parents (his Oma and Opa) would speak to him in German, but they lived farther away, and we only saw them every other month.
+My parents (his Oma and Opa) would speak to him in German, but they lived farther away, and we only saw them once every month or so.
 When we traveled, my family would speak to him in German….. but, everyone would slip up a bit, and give him English.